This blog may contain affiliate links. Read our disclosure policy for more info.

 Bambarakana Falls is Sri Lanka’s tallest waterfall and definitely a place to check out if you want to see one massive (and breathtaking) waterfall.
-It is located within the Horton Plains National Park but on the southern side meaning it is best accessed from Haputale (rather than Nuwara Eliya like most of the other parts of the national park.)
+The waterfall is located within the Horton Plains National Park but on the southern side meaning it is best accessed from Haputale (rather than Nuwara Eliya like most of the other parts of the national park.)

 After driving through a very bumpy road in the forest, you will then have to walk for about 15 minutes to reach the falls.
 There is a viewing platform where you will be able to see just how large this 263m tall waterfall is!

 This area of the national park is free to visit (yay!) but there is a small fee of 150 rupees to visit the waterfall.
 To me, this is the best waterfall to visit in Sri Lanka.

 15. Nine Arche Bridge

-Nine Arches Bridge is one of the most photographed places in Sri Lanka – but that’s because it is just so beautiful!
+The Nine Arch Bridge is one of the most photographed places in Sri Lanka – but that’s because it is just so beautiful!
 The bridge towers above a gorge full of tea fields and makes for the perfect place to visit in Sri Lanka to take your next favorite travel photo.

 If you want to see a train drive by you’ll have to visit during specific times based on the train schedule.
 I recommend going early in the morning as there are two trains that pass by at around 6:15 am and 6:45 am each morning (double-check this with your hotel before you leave as the train schedule can change seasonally).

-Ella is easily one of the best places to visit in Sri Lanka and the Nine Arches Bridge is just one of the best things to do in Ella!
+Ella is easily one of the best places to visit in Sri Lanka and the Nine Arches Bridge is just one of the many things to do in Ella!
 Be sure to spend a couple of days there and book awesome accommodation in advance to avoid missing out!

 16. World’s End Lookout